-- MAKE RISOTTO – STEP 1 SAUTE: Press SAUTE on Instant Pot or Pressure Cooker.
+- MAKE RISOTTO – STEP 1 SAUTE: Press SAUTE mode on Instant Pot or Pressure Cooker.
 Once heated, add oil, onions and garlic.
 Stir for 2 minutes until onions are translucent.
 Add rice and stir for 2 minutes to toast (it will stay white).
 Add white wine, if using and stir until completely evaporated (30 seconds).
 Add 1 cup/237ml of broth and stir for 1 minute.
 If not using wine, add 1 1/4 cups/296ml broth.
+Press CANCEL.

 - MICROWAVE ASPARAGUS: While risotto is cooking, place asparagus on a plate.
 Cover with another plate (upside down) and microwave on High for 1 1/2-2 minutes, depending on thickness of asparagus.
 Immediately run under very cold or ice water to quickly stop cooking process and keep vibrant green color.
-Cut into 1 inch/2.5cm pieces and set aside.
+Cut into 1 inch pieces (2.5cm) and set aside.
 Note 1.

 - FINISH RISOTTO: Stir risotto.
 It will be loose at first.
 Stir in spinach until wilted (30 seconds).
 Stir in lemon juice, zest, Parmesan (if using) and asparagus.
 Add more broth if needed to make it looser and creamier.
 To thicken it, add more Parmesan.
 Taste and adjust seasonings.
-Add salt if needed or more lemon juice.
+Add salt or black pepper if needed or more lemon juice.
 Transfer to serving bowl and serve immediately topped with additional Parmesan if desired.

 - Risotto is best served as soon as it’s ready.
 But honestly, it is fine reheated too.
 You do have to loosen it up with extra broth when reheating – an hour later or from the fridge the next day.
 It will keep in the fridge in an airtight container for 3-4 days.